mbhatt1/maifscratch/docs/api/index.md

 ### 🏗️ Core API

-The foundation of MAIF operations:
+The foundation of MAIF operations, providing the essential building blocks for creating and managing agents and artifacts.

 - **[MAIFClient](/api/core/client)** - High-performance client with memory-mapped I/O
 - **[Artifact](/api/core/artifact)** - Container for agent data and memory